Thinking About La Leche League Leadership?

 If leadership is not a good fit for me, are there other ways I can help breastfeeding mothers?

 Absolutely!
 Active members are the backbone of an LLL Group.
 Sharing your experiences with other mothers in the Group shows a real life example of how breastfeeding can work.
 Your mother-to-mother support can inspire other mothers to face any challenges that arise.
 Members often take on Group jobs, such as Librarian, Treasurer, or Greeter.
 The commitment of active members makes a crucial difference to the success of an LLL Group.
-You might also be interested in one of the following programs:

 What does an application for leadership involve?